p0l1t1c1an/Mines/README.md

 `mines`

 Known Problems:
 - Need to comment my program
-- Needs a menu to change the size or board and number of bombs
 - Generally, everything that isn't the board looks bad
 - Needs a way to style the graphics.
-I think it uses CSS and I don't know how to use that for this.
+It uses CSS
 - Doesn't work in Windows and I don't know how to setup or use gtk in Windows.
+(Not really a problem)
 - There are probably efficiency errors that are both known and unknown. \\_(ツ)_/